c0d3sling3r/mapalyzer/README.md

 **Guess what?
 It's a piece of cake** :cake:

-A boilerplate built by the C# Analyzers for mapping the DotNET domain classes to the models of the application.
+A boilerplate was built using C# Analyzers for object-to-object mapping in DotNET.

 Beacuase this project was developed using the standard [**Roslyn Source Generators**](https://github.com/dotnet/roslyn-sdk/tree/main/samples/CSharp/SourceGenerators), you won't need to consider any configuration codes in your setup classess.